ME-NeuralFMU from the Modelica Conference 2021

 flush(stderr)

-return forces
+return nothing

 end

-plot_friction_model (generic function with 1 method)
+plot_friction_model! (generic function with 1 method)

 The following function is used to display the different displacement modells of the realFMU, simpleFMU and neuralFMU.
 The displacement of the realFMU and simpleFMU is very trivial and is only a constant.
 The position data of the realFMU is needed to calculate the displacement.
 The displacement for the neuralFMU is calculated using the first extracted layer of the neural network, subtracting the real position and the displacement of the simpleFMU.
 Also in this function, the graphs of the three FMUs are compared in a plot.

-function plot_displacement_model(realSimData, netTop, displacements, tSave, displacement)
+function plot_displacement_model!(realSimData, netTop, displacements, tSave, displacement)

 linestyles = [:dot, :solid]

-posReal = fmi2GetSolutionValue(realSimData, "mass.s")
+posReal = getValue(realSimData, "mass.s")

 push!(displacements, zeros(length(posReal)))